RikudouSage/LemmyAutomod/README.md

 The following will add the user @trustworthy_user@lemmings.world into the trusted_users table:
 `insert into trusted_users (username, instance) values ('trustworthy_user', 'lemmings.world');`

+### **4.7** Ban user if image is the same or similar

+By adding an image hash to the `banned_images` table, you can ban any user that posts that image or a similar one.

+First, generate the hash by running the following command:
+`docker exec -it lemmy_automod_1 bin/console app:image:hash [image URL]`

+For example:
+`docker exec -it lemmy_automod_1 bin/console app:image:hash https://lemmings.world/pictrs/image/89863158-5c41-4dea-b965-c7b0029cf837.webp?format=webp`

+This will output a hash as follows:
+`1111111100000000001011000010000000100001010000000000011011111111`

+Add the hash into the `banned_images` table as follows:
+`INSERT INTO banned_images (image_hash, similarity_percent, remove_all, reason, description) VALUES ('1111111100000000001011000010000000100001010000000000011011111111', 95, false, 'spammer', 'image containing a can of spam with ctkparr discord link');`

 # Information

-This sectiion contains descriptions of tables, environment variables, and jobs that can be manually run to do various tasks.
+This section contains descriptions of tables, environment variables, and jobs that can be manually run to do various tasks.

 ## Table descriptions